IBM/spring-cloud-kubernetes-with-istio/README.md

 If you require Istio behavior in these circumstances, you should be sure to invoke the Kubernetes Service URL, ( `http://servicename.servicenamespace.svc.cluster.local`) rather than a URL obtained via DiscoveryClient or via Ribbon.

-### Fabric8 Maven Plugin issues.
+### Eclipse JKube issues.

 Istio requires the ports for the container to be named as `grpc`,`redis`,`mongo`, `http` or `http2`.
 As per the Istio [Pod Spec Requeirements](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#pod-spec-requirements))
-Fabric8 Maven Plugin attempts to name the port based on the port number.
-For `8080` Fabric8 Maven Plugin knows it should assign the name `http`, but for port `9080` (another common port used by well known Java app servers for http), it will assign the name `glrpc`.
+Eclipse JKube attempts to name the port based on the port number.
+For `8080` Eclipse JKube knows it should assign the name `http`, but for port `9080` (another common port used by well known Java app servers for http), it will assign the name `glrpc`.

 Having a port name other than one of the Istio recognized portnames, results in Istio not affecting